skiptools/skip-firebase/README.md

 ### SkipFirebaseCrashlytics

-Provides Skip parity to the [FirebaseCrashlytics](https://firebase.google.com/docs/reference/swift/firebasecrashlytics/api/reference/Classes/Crashlytics) API for the Swift and Kotlin sides of the Firebase API.
+Provides rudimentary Skip parity to the [FirebaseCrashlytics](https://firebase.google.com/docs/reference/swift/firebasecrashlytics/api/reference/Classes/Crashlytics) API for the Swift and Kotlin sides of the Firebase API.

 Example usage: